lucasplagwitz/auto_cpca/README.md

 The concept is based on the work in reference [1] and weights feature-dimensions based on fore- and background.
 In this case, backgrounds are automatically defined on the given class labels.
 Thus, high variance within the class is penalized and the dimensions to distinguish between classes are emphasized.
+This results in a similar formulation to the Fisher discriminant analysis: finding a reduced representation of the data such that intraclass variation is minimized while interclass variation is maximized.

 In particular we solve:
 <p align="center">